Currently in furlough while we are eating our lunches at home, the Tupperware Sandwich Keeper is a survivor, a classic, and a hero.

-I also like the idea of naming the product in a way that suggests it is not just passively storing your food, but actively taking care of it.
-Doing the job so you don't have to.
-So your cake is not in a tin, but in the Cake Taker; and your sandwich is not in a box but in the Sandwich Keeper.
+Tupperware also likes to name a product in a way that suggests it is not just passively storing your food, but actively working with you to take care of it. or doing the job so you don't have to.
+So your cake is not in a tin, but in the Tupperware Cake Taker; and your sandwich is not in a box but in the Tupperware Sandwich Keeper.

 The Sandwich Keeper is a very humble product, almost the cheapest thing in the catalogue.
-It is often the "politeness party purchase" -- a product I recommend to party guests who don't really want to buy anything, who only really came for the snacks, but who doesn't want to be impolite to the hostess.
-It feels like a classic, hence its inclusion here, but that's maybe because there is something a bit old school and retro about a sandwich made with sliced bread.
-You certainly wouldn't get a baguette, roll, or doorstep butty in there.
+It is often the "politeness party purchase" -- a product I recommend to a party guest who doesn't really want to buy anything, who only really came for the snacks, but who doesn't want to be impolite to the hostess.

 A nice feature is that it is designed with a proper top and bottom.
 The bottom has four little feet that keep it slightly raised above the counter top to avoid scratches.
 According to my product guide from Tupperware HQ, the sandwich icon etched on the top of the Keeper adds "a touch of humour", which even I admit might be pushing it a bit.

-The Sandwich Keeper currently comes in the same colours as the Sports Bottle, and customers do indeed tend to buy them together for children's school lunches, no doubt packed in smart West London kitchens.
-On my consultant order form, intriguingly the colours are marked "Boy" and "Girl".
+The basic Sandwich Keeper currently comes in what i call green.
+There used to be pink too, which on my consultant order form were marked "Boy" and "Girl".
 At first glance in the catalogue, you would say "Green" and "Pink" -- but hold your horses, and look closer.
 In a camp flourish worthy of Eleganzia herself, the choice of colours is actually a manly "Tang" or a womanly "Fuchsia".
 Thankfully Tupperware caught up with the times, and stopped gendering colours, so now green, sorry Tang, is for everyone.

 Share this post